jjharden/bayes_balance/README.md

-# Bayesian Bootstrap Falsification Framework for Observational Studies
+# Bayesian Bootstrap Covariate Balance Falsification Framework for Observational Studies

 An R implementation for evaluating covariate balance using Bayesian bootstrap posterior distributions.
 Designed for matching, weighting, and natural experiment settings in quantitative social science.